 Utilizing comparison shopping engines allows you to put products and services you are offering directly in front of buyers searching for those items.
 Potential customers are not using comparison shopping websites to window-shop.
 They have most likely already made up their minds as to what they want to purchase; they are now looking for the best deal.
 This creates an ideal audience for promoting your eCommerce store.

-Visitors to comparison shopping websites are qualified leads, as they have already decided to search out the product they are actively looking up.
-This results in a high probability they will complete a purchase during their visit.
-Comparison shopping engines have mastered SEO and are generally near the top of Google rankings.
-By utilizing these websites, you benefit from their high visibility and placement.
-Many comparison shopping websites also have loyal followers, which introduces you to a broader audience.
+• Visitors to comparison shopping websites are qualified leads, as they have already decided to search out the product they are looking up.
+This results in a higher probability they will complete a purchase.

 It’s important to understand what comparison shopping engines are so you can decide if using them will benefit your business model.
 For instance, they will most likely force you to lower your prices.
 There are three critical factors you need to understand before deciding to use comparison shopping engines.